WuXi AppTec

 WuXi AppTec Co., Ltd. (WuXi is pronounced as Wu-shee) is a Chinese provider of contract research, development, and manufacturing, services for the pharmaceutical and life-sciences industry, headquartered in Shanghai, China.
 The company operates research and manufacturing facilities in Asia, North America, and Europe.

 Founded in 2000 by chemist Ge Li as WuXi PharmaTech, the company expanded through acquisitions and re‑listings in 2018 after a 2015 take‑private.
 It produces a large part of the ingredients used in treatments for illnesses including leukemia, lymphoma, HIV, and obesity.
+As of 2025, the company reported around 39,000 employees and 6,000 customers.
+Its clients have included Jiangsu Hengrui, GlaxoSmithKline, AstraZeneca and Pfizer.

 History

 WuXi PharmaTech was founded in December 2000 in Shanghai by organic chemist Ge Li.
 The company initially focused on chemistry services.

 In 2007, the company launched an initial public offering in the U.S. with shares traded on the New York Stock Exchange under the symbol "WX."
 That year, it also opened chemistry facilities in Tianjin.

 In 2008, WuXi PharmaTech acquired AppTec Laboratory Services Inc., a US-based company founded in 2001 with expertise in medical-device and biologics testing and with facilities in St. Paul, MN; Philadelphia, PA; and Atlanta, GA.
-In the same year the company was renamed WuXi AppTec.
+In the same year, the company was renamed WuXi AppTec.
 WuXi AppTec opened a toxicology facility in Suzhou in 2009.

 WuXi AppTec's subsidiary, WuXi STA, opened a large-scale manufacturing facility in Jinshan in 2010.
 The company began a biologics discovery, development, and manufacturing operation in Shanghai and Wuxi City in 2011.
 At the same year, WuXi AppTec acquired MedKey, a China-based clinical research company, and Abgent, a San Diego company and one of the world's largest manufacturers of antibodies for biological research and drug discovery.
 In 2012, WuXi AppTec opened a chemistry facility in Wuhan and a GMP biologics drug-substance facility in Wuxi City.
 That year WuXi AppTec also entered into a joint venture with MedImmune, the biologics arm of AstraZeneca, to co-develop MEDI5117, an anti-IL6 antibody for rheumatoid arthritis for the Chinese market.
 In 2013, WuXi AppTec formed a joint venture with the global clinical contract research organization PRA International (now called PRA Health Sciences) to build a clinical research business in China.

 In 2014, WuXi AppTec opened a new biologics biosafety testing facility in Suzhou.
 In the same year, WuXi AppTec acquired XenoBiotic Laboratories, Inc. (XBL), a contract research organization with 27 years of operation that provides bioanalytical, drug metabolism, and pharmacokinetic services to the pharmaceutical, animal health, and agrochemical industries.